SOWJANYANOWDU/baremetal-adc-dma-timer-uart/README.md

 - ADC sampling using DMA
 - Real-time data transfer to RAM
 - UART transmission of ADC values to the serial terminal

+## Design Approach

+This project is implemented using **modular programming**.

+- `main.c` contains only the application flow and initialization.
+- `adc_dma.c / adc_dma.h` handle ADC with DMA functionality.
+- `uart.c / uart.h` handle UART communication.

+This modular design improves code readability, reusability, and ease of debugging.